For Station Owners & Inspectors For Analyzer Vendors

 North Carolina requires emission systems tests for cars and light-duty trucks as part of the annual safety inspection in 19 counties.
 Vehicles from 1996 and newer are usually equipped with On-Board Diagnostic (OBD) systems, which help inspectors check that the vehicle's pollution controls are working.

+Have any questions?
 E-mail your questions to us and we'll get back to you as soon as we can.

-Please contact the DAQ Public Information Officer.
+For free copies of brochures and publications, please contact the DAQ Public Information Officer.